-February is Heart Month and we celebrate through our ROCK RED FRIDAY event held each year.
+February is World Heart Month and to celebrate each year we run our ROCK RED FRIDAY campaign.

 #RockRedFriday is back for 2022 and we would love for you to take part with your family for a bit of fun on a Friday afternoon with a #RockRedKitchenDisco.